ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ---

-The following instructions describe the first boot and usage of your IBM i virtual machine (VM).
+The following instructions describe the first boot and usage of your IBM i-based virtual server instance (VSI).
 {: shortdesc}

-VMs running the IBM i 7.2 or later stock OS images support up to 127 storage volumes per VM by default and can be configured to support up to 508 storage volumes per VM.
+VSIs running the IBM i 7.2 or later stock OS images support up to 127 storage volumes per VSI by default and can be configured to support up to 508 storage volumes per VSI.
 {: note}

 ## First boot of IBM i
 {: #first-boot}

 When you use IBM i 7.5 or later stock OS image on an {{site.data.keyword.powerSysFull}}, you must first reset the Dedicated Service Tools (DST) password for the IBM i standard user `QSECOFR` through the console.
-This step needs to be completed within an hour of VM deployment for the TCP configuration to finish.
+This step needs to be completed within an hour of VSI deployment for the TCP configuration to finish.

-The IBM i standard user `QSECOFR` is set to the password `QSECOFR`, and must be changed to a password with 15 characters (no blank spaces) through the Virtual Server Instance (VSI) console.
+The IBM i standard user `QSECOFR` is set to the password `QSECOFR`, and must be changed to a password with 15 characters (no blank spaces) through the VSI console.
 For a refresh of VSI console usage with IBM i, see [Tips for working with the IBM i console](/docs/power-iaas?topic=power-iaas-configuring-ibmi#tips-ibmi).

 For steps on changing the DST password, see [Changing the DST password](#first-boot-change-dst-password).
 {: note}